 An expert's view

-Geoff Warmouth, soil health expert from a leading New Zealand bio-technology company active in the viticulture sector, believes all vineyards are very low in organic matter.
+Geoff Warmouth, soil health expert from a leading New Zealand bio-technology company active in the viticulture sector, believes some vineyards are very low in organic matter.
 He says this leads to deficient soil biology, as microorganisms rely on an organic carbon source to thrive.

 Warmouth describes the ecosystem of a successful vineyard as a delicately-balanced environment of soil, air, sunlight, water and fertiliser.
 He says the application of compost supplies organic matter which alters the carbon to nitrogen ratio and breaks down to humus.
 A correct balance allows the soil to more quickly and effectively utilise fertiliser and, most importantly, the organic matter in compost promotes soil reaggregation.
 This enables it to hold moisture and air, preventing air gaps being filled which causes compaction and panning.

 Warmouth notes that good compost, with the correct balance of fungal and bacterial microorganisms is hard to find.